jeff-zucker/solid-file-client/docs/transition-to-v.1.md

 ### updateFile()

 This method is no longer supported.
 To replace an existing file, use createFile().
-To modify an existing file in place, use patch().

 ### fetchAndParse()